 If your cat shows these signs, a consultation with your vet will help to establish a diagnosis.
 You vet may need to do additional tests such as taking blood or takin urine samples.

-It is also possible to monitor the functioning of the kidneys by making regular blood tests on an older cat.
-This way, the diagnosis will be early for a management from the beginning stage.
+It is also possible to monitor the functioning of the kidneys by carrying out regular blood tests on an older cat.
+This will allow for an early diagnosis and better disease managment right from the start.

 Chronic kidney disease cannot be cured.
-Management aims to slow the evolution for the cat to live longer.
+Management aims to slow the disease progression for the cat to live longer.

 The vet will prescribe products according to the stage of the disease.
 Regular monitoring will be necessary for therapeutic adjustment.
 In other words, the kidney is no longer able to regulate the concentration of phosphorus in the blood.
 It is therefore necessary to limit the intake of dietary phosphorus as much as possible.